vinci1it2000/schedula/README.rst

       -O <output>            Output folder or file path to write synchronized results:
                              - Non-existent path: taken as the new file-path; fails if intermediate folders do not exist, unless --force.
-                             - Existent file: fails, unless --force.
+                             - Existent file: file-path to overwrite if --force, fails otherwise.
                              - Existent folder: writes a new file `<ref-file>.sync<.ext>` in that folder; --force required if that file exists.
-                             By default, use folder of the <ref-sheet>.
+                             By default, use folder of the <ref-table>.
-      -f, --force            Overwrite excel-file(s) and/or create any missing folders.
+      -f, --force            Overwrite excel-file(s) and create any missing intermediate folders.
       --prefix-cols          Prefix all synced column names with their source sheet-names.
                              By default, only clashing column-names are prefixed.
       <x-label>              Column-name of the common x-axis (e.g. 'times').
-      <y-label>              Column-name of y-axis cross-correlated between all <sync-sheet>
+      <y-label>              Column-name of y-axis cross-correlated between all <sync-table>
-                             and <ref-sheet>.
+                             and <ref-table>.
-      <ref-sheet>            The excel-sheet containing the reference table, in *xl-ref* notation;
+      <ref-table>            The reference table, in *xl-ref* notation (usually given as  `file#sheet!`);
                              synced columns will be appended into this table.
                              The captured table must contain <x_label> & <y_label> as column labels.
-                             If it missed the hash(`#`) symbol, file-path assumed and table is read from it 1st sheet .
+                             If hash(`#`) symbol missing, assumed as file-path and the table is read from its 1st sheet .
-      <sync-sheets>          Sheets to be synced in relation to <ref-sheet>, also in *xl-ref* notation.
+      <sync-table>           Sheets to be synced in relation to <ref-table>, also in *xl-ref* notation.
                              All tables must contain <x_label> & <y_label> as column labels.
                              Each xlref may omit file or sheet-name parts; in that case, those from the previous xlref(s) are reused.
-                             If an xlref misses the hash(`#`) symbol, assumed as *fragment* part.
+                             If hash(`#`) symbol missing, assumed as sheet-name.
-                             If non given, syncs all other non-empty sheets of <ref-sheet>.
+                             If none given, all non-empty sheets of <ref-table> are synced against the 1st one.

     Miscellaneous:
       -h, --help             Show this help message and exit.